galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

       --species TEXT   Species
       --public         Should the organism be public or not --metadata TEXT  JSON formatted arbitrary metadata
-      -h, --help       Show this message and exit.
+      --return_no_organisms Suppress returning all of the added organisms -h, --help       Show this message and exit.